The Grapes of Wrath (1940)

 Henry Fonda’s moving portrayal as beaten but not bowed Tom Joad reflected the plight of millions of Americans in the forties who were still suffering the effects of the Great Depression and the Dust Bowl.

-Quite simply, a textbook for modern expressionistic filmmaking.
-Director Orson Welles innovative work in cinematography (such as his use of deep focus and low angle and crane shots) was daringly bold, as there was no way to know what critics and audiences would make of it.
+Quite simply, a textbook for modern, expressionistic filmmaking.
+Director Orson Welles innovative work in cinematography (including his use of deep focus and low angle and crane shots) was daringly bold, as there was no way to know what critics and audiences would make of it.
 Welles broke similar ground in the art of film editing (using it to compress time) and sound mixing (as a way to provide continuity and demonstrate contrast.)
 The end result was a film of unmatched technical achievement that presented its characters and story in ways audiences had never experienced prior.

 Billy Wilder’s classic was the most critically acclaimed and influential of the film noir (“dark film”) genre that turned the movie industry on its ear by challenging Hollywood's Production Code and presenting stories that explored murder, sex, adultery, and other elements of society that until that time, had either been romanticized or ignored by American filmmakers.